Trowell C of E Curriculum Statement

 - Pupils come from a wide range of socio-economic backgrounds, and there is a low percentage of pupils who are identified as disadvantaged.

-- The school is not yet successful enough at working in partnership with parents.
+- The school has and is continuing to build close working relationships with parents.

 - Many children lack independence and resilience, particularly when presented with failure or disappointment.

 In response to these factors, staff experience and research on what constitutes effective teaching and learning, we have devised a curriculum vision for our school.
 Each subject and year group delivers a curriculum that is tailored to our specific identity.

 Trowell C of E Curriculum Vision

 At Trowell C of E, all aspects of school life centre around our four core values.
 These values are the backbone of the school.
 They encompass our expectations of all members of our school community, and our ultimate goal for all the children we teach.
 They can be seen in our relationships, expectations, routines, policies and our curriculum.

 With this in mind, our school curriculum has the following key aims:

 - Compliment our Christian ethos and values.

 - Develop social skills and an understanding of citizenship and community values.

 - Plan regular opportunities for working in partnership with parents.